A Big Piece of Garbage: Plot

 Professor Farnsworth invites the crew of Planet Express to join him at the Academy of Inventors' annual symposium, where inventors display their latest creations.
 He will be presenting his invention, the Deathclock, which displays the date of a person's death after that person's finger is stuck into the machine.
-At the symposium, the crew encounter one of Farnsworth's former students, Professor Ogden Wernstrom.
-When he was still a student, Wernstrom received an A-minus on a pop quiz and vowed revenge, even if it took him 100 years.
-Just over 99 years have passed, so Farnsworth considers himself to be essentially in the clear.
-Wernstrom presents his invention, a reverse SCUBA suit that allows fish to breathe water while walking about on land, demonstrated by his fish, named Cinnamon.
-He then taunts Farnsworth over his invention from the previous year—the Deathclock.
+At the symposium, the crew encounter one of Farnsworth's bitter former students, Professor Ogden Wernstrom.
+Wernstrom presents his invention, a reverse SCUBA suit that allows fish to breathe water while walking about on land, then taunts Farnsworth over his invention from the previous year—the Deathclock.

 Mortified that he had previously presented the device and forgotten about it, Farnsworth hastily begins drawing on a napkin.
-He presents the drawing, which depicts both a Smelloscope, a device that allows people to smell distant cosmic objects, and a doodle of himself as a cowboy.
-As the audience laughs, he sweats and wipes the napkin on his head by accident, blurring the picture.
-Wernstrom announces that the invention deserves "the worst grade imaginable: an A-minus-minus."
+He presents the drawing, which depicts a Smelloscope, a device that allows people to smell distant cosmic objects, but is humiliated when he smears the drawing.
 Back at Planet Express, Farnsworth invites everybody to see the Smelloscope that he had constructed last year and also forgotten about.
-Fry begins smelling Jupiter, Saturn, and other objects around the solar system and quickly discovers the smelliest object in the universe.
-After calculating its trajectory, Farnsworth announces that the object will collide with New New York City in 72 hours, reducing it to a "stinky crater" (Bender immediately starts looting at this news).
+Fry begins smelling objects around the Solar System and quickly discovers a foul-smelling meteor.
+After calculating its trajectory, Farnsworth announces that the object will collide with New New York City in 72 hours, reducing it to a "stinky crater".

-After some research, they find a video that reveals the object to be a giant ball of garbage from Old New York, launched into space from a mob-obtained rocket in 2052.
+After some research, they find a video that reveals the object to be a giant ball of garbage from Old New York, launched into space in 2052.
 After warning Mayor Poopenmayer, a plan is hatched to destroy the garbage ball.
-The Planet Express crew (being the only ones who will take on such a suicidal mission) is sent on a mission to plant a bomb on a fault line next to coffee areas and deposits of AOL floppy disks on the ball.
+The Planet Express crew is sent on a mission to plant a bomb on the ball.
+Then, once activated, the bomb will be set to allow the crew twenty-five minutes to escape.
 Farnsworth also reminds them that if it blew up any time later, the explosion would cause garbage to rain across the entire Earth, killing millions.
-Then, once activated, the bomb will be set to allow the crew twenty-five minutes to escape.
-When the crew lands on the ball, Fry is amazed by all of the 20th-century items on the ball, including a Beanie Baby, a Mister Spock collectors plate, and Bart Simpson dolls, but Leela reminds Fry that these things were garbage, which is why they are in the garbage ball in the first place.